-DMM SHOULD consider multicast early so that solutions can be developed not only to provide IP mobility support when it is needed, but also to avoid network inefficiency issues in multicast traffic delivery (such as duplicate multicast subscriptions towards the downstream tunnel entities).
-The multicast solutions should therefore avoid restricting the management of all IP multicast traffic to a single host through a dedicated (tunnel) interface on multicast-capable access routers.
+Motivation: Existing multicast deployment have been introduced after completing the design of the reference mobility protocol, often leading to network inefficiency and non-optimal routing for the multicast traffic.
+Instead DMM should consider multicast early so that the multicast solutions can better consider efficiency nature in the multicast traffic delivery (such as duplicate multicast subscriptions towards the downstream tunnel entities).
+The multicast solutions should then avoid restricting the management of all IP multicast traffic to a single host through a dedicated (tunnel) interface on multicast-capable access routers.